rticommunity/connextdds-py/docs/source/intro.rst

 ~~~~~~~~~~~~

 Welcome to connextdds-py!
 This is the Python API for RTI Connext DDS.

+**Note**: Throughout this documentation, the term DCPS is used.
+DCPS is the portion of the OMG DDS (Data Distribution Service)
+Standard that addresses data-centric publish-subscribe communications.
+The DDS standard defines a language-independent model of publish-subscribe
+communications that has standardized mappings into various
+implementation languages.

 It is based on the Modern C++ API and is similar but has a few key
 differences.
 Due to the dynamic nature of Python, :class:`DynamicData` is
 the way to define data types.
 This can be done in IDL files that